 The WIDA Screener and ACCESS assessments are used with EL students.
 These assessments are used in conjunction with the previously mentioned assessments administered to the entire student body: FASTbridge, STAR Renaissance, and MCAs.
 The disaggregated data compiled from each of those assessments will be used to improve programs, strengthen core instruction, and accelerate the acquisition of oral language and literacy skills of ELs.
 The ESL teacher is responsible for accessing, analyzing, interpreting, and applying the disaggregated data.

 Communication system for annual reporting

-Annual report on Curriculum, Instruction, and Achievement will be discussed at BBE District Advisory Council Meetings throughout the year.
-Results are presented at the November BBE School Board Meeting.
+Annual report on Curriculum, Instruction, and Achievement will be discussed at BBE District Advisory Council Meeting.
+Results are presented at a BBE School Board Meeting.
 This report is posted on the BBE School Website.